 Born from a spirit of post-war optimism, the mid-century vibe is something that has never gone out of style.
-The term ‘timeless’ gets used a lot when it comes to describing style, but there’s no better way to describe the mid-century aesthetic.
+The term ‘timeless’ gets thrown around a lot, but there’s no better way to describe the mid-century aesthetic.
 Over half a century later and this iconic style from yesteryear is still very much at the forefront of our minds.
 And it’s much more than Don Draper’s office.
 The ultimate in sleek sophistication, we take a look at why it’s not going anywhere…

-Taking inspiration from vintage Scandinavian and Danish design, mid-century furniture is defined by its sharp lines and curved edges.
-Think juxtaposing sleek shapes, tripod legs and curved edges.
+Taking inspiration from vintage Scandinavian and Danish design, mid-century furniture is defined by its juxtaposing sleek shapes, tripod legs and curved edges.
 It’s also the perfect excuse to embrace the beauty of wood, from rich walnut and maple to teak and beech.
 And as Scandi style is forever-in-vogue, you’ll find it easier than you think to pick up some key pieces.

 Choose Iconic Pieces

 It can be easy to get carried away, especially when it comes to this nostalgic look.
 If you’re not careful your living room will quickly turn into a set from your favorite ‘60s flick.
-To keep your feet firmly in the 21st century choose a few key hero pieces (Eames pieces from Vitra is a great place to start), such as a sleek sideboard and accent chair or retro vases and prints.
+To keep your feet firmly in the 21st century choose a few key hero pieces, such as a sleek sideboard and accent chair or retro vases and prints.